lainng/airline/README.md

 ## Introduction

+This application is a system for creating flights and assigning crews to them.
 The application has several roles: Administrator, Manager and User.
 The administrator can create and cancel flights, add new and edit existing aircraft and routes.
 Also edit user information (name and surname).
 The dispatcher can assign a crew to a flight, change it and remove it if necessary.